 In each district, SEDA includes up to 120 estimates of average test scores, one for each grade-year-subject in the data (6 grades, 10 years, 2 subjects).
 We pool these observations and use a precision-weighted multilevel model (described below) to estimate each district's average within-grade and -subject trend in test scores over the 2009 to 2018 period.
+This approach differs from that used by Atteberry et al. (in press), who estimated trends separately in each district-grade-subject.
+We pool the trend estimates across grades and subjects in order to obtain more reliable estimates of average district trends (the grade- and subject-specific trends can be very noisy).
 We estimate the trend for the district as a whole, as well as for socioeconomic and racial/ethnic subgroups within each district; in addition, we estimate the trend in socioeconomic and racial/ethnic achievement gaps in each district with sufficient numbers of each subgroup.